frymire/CMakeDemo/README.md

 # CMakeDemo
-Proof that I can use CMake to construct different build environments
+Proof that I can use CMake to construct different build environments.